morucci/repoxplorer/README.md

 ## Use the commits.json REST endpoint to query the internal DB

-This endpoint is used by the UI to fetch commits listing according to the filters you setup in the UI but the endpoint can be also used outside of the UI.
+This endpoint is used by the UI to fetch commits listing according to the filters you have setup in the UI but the endpoint can be also used outside of the UI.
 Here are some examples about how to use it:

 ```